 The fair started to decline in the late eighteenth century, partly due to the arrival of canals and improved roads leading to the decline in the importance of rivers as a means of navigation.
 By the nineteenth century, the fair served more as a means of entertainment than being of economic importance, and was now only a few days in length.
 The Midsummer Fair was in a more convenient central location, and this took over as the main fair, and still happens today.
 The last Stourbridge Fair was held in 1933.
 It was opened by the Mayor of Cambridge "in the presence of a couple of women with babies in their arms and an ice-cream barrow."

-There is now a small re-enactment in September at the Leper Chapel (see right).
+There is now a small re-enactment in September at the Leper Chapel (see below).
 There are also some murals about Stourbridge Fair in the Elizabeth Way underpass.
 Photos of these murals illustrate this page.

 The cry in Stourbridge Fair